Socotra Island xeric shrublands: Climate

 The climate of the ecoregion is tropical and mostly arid.
 It is influenced by the Indian Ocean's monsoon winds.
 The April-to-October southwest monsoon brings hot dry winds from the Horn of Africa.
 The Northeast monsoon arrives during the winter months, from November to March, and brings lower temperatures and more moisture.

 Average annual rainfall ranges from 150 mm on the coastal plain to more than 1,000 mm in the mountains.
 Rainfall is sporadic and unpredictable.
 Tropical cyclones are rare.
 Nighttime dew is an important water source for the islands' plants.

 The mountains intercept moisture-bearing winds, which creates more clouds, fog, and orographic precipitation.
 The mountains are also cooler than the lowlands.
 Small mountain streams sustain aquatic habitats, and can flow down through the lowlands during the cooler and wetter winter months and during high rainfall events.
+Sea-facing slopes and cliffs also receive more moisture from sea fogs and orographic precipitation than other lowland areas.

+Abd al Kuri, Samhah, and Darsah have desertic climates and no year-round surface streams.

 Flora

 The long geological isolation of the Socotra archipelago and its fierce heat and drought have combined to create a unique and spectacular endemic flora.
 Botanical field surveys led by the Centre for Middle Eastern Plants, part of the Royal Botanic Garden Edinburgh, indicate that 307 out of the 825 (37%) plant species on Socotra are endemic, i.e., they are found nowhere else on Earth.
+Genera endemic to the Socotra archipelago include Angkalanthus, Ballochia, Cephalocrotonopsis, Cyanixia, Duvaliandra, Haya, Lachnocapsa, Paraerva, Socotrella, and Tamridaea.
 The entire flora of the Socotra Archipelago has been assessed for the IUCN Red List, with 3 Critically Endangered and 27 Endangered plant species recognised in 2004.